gracelang/language/spec.md

 Moving out from module scope, Grace programs can access the following scopes:

-1. **module scope** containing all declarations at the top level of a module.
+1. **module scope** containing all declarations at the top level of a module, and the nicknames introduced by `import` declarations.

-2. **surrounding module scope** containing the nicknames introduced by `import` declarations.  <_apb: why aren't these just (confidential) defs in the module scope?
+<_apb: why aren't these just (confidential) defs in the module scope?
 Adding an extra scope here messes up the counting of outers_>
+<_kjx: sorry, fixed _>

-3. **dialect scope** containing all declarations at the top level of the module providing the dialect.
-That is, the names at the top level of the dialect are treated as being in a scope surrounding that of the module being defined.
+3. **dialect scope** containing all public declarations at the top level of the module providing the dialect.
+That is, the public names at the top level of the dialect are treated as being in a scope surrounding that of the module being defined.
     <_apb: I thought that we exclude
-    confidential names, to allow a dialect to define, for example, helper methods that are not available to clients._>
+    confidential names, to allow a dialect to define, for example, helper methods that are not available to clients._> <_kjx: fixed _>

 Lexical lookup stops at the module's dialect scope: it does not extend to the surrounding dialect's scope (containing any nicknames